 The data points we’ve seen since the card launched suggest that lots of people are receiving an instant approval, including some people who had previously been rejected for the “standard” Venture.

-I’ll take it a step further — I’m starting to think that the Venture X might just be easier to be approved for than some other Capital One cards, especially for those with excellent credit.
+I’ll take it a step further — anecdotally it almost seems that the Venture X might just be easier to be approved for than some other Capital One cards, especially for those with excellent credit.
 While there are some mysterious reports of denials, overall people who have excellent credit and don’t carry a balance are reporting that they’re being approved.